-Today most treaties use a broad asset-based definition of 'investment' which is not limited to shares or debt instruments in an enterprise, but includes 'every kind of asset', be it tangible or intangible.
+Today most treaties use a broad asset-based definition of 'investment' which is not limited to shares or debt instruments in an enterprise but includes 'every kind of asset', be it tangible or intangible.
 This includes assets like a long-term contracts, licenses, permits, intellectual property rights and other properly rights like leases.

-In some cases (in particular where an investment claim is brought before the International Centre for the Settlement of Investment Disputes or ICSID), additional criteria may apply, including that:
+In some cases (in particular where an investment claim is brought before ICSID) additional criteria may apply, including that: